CONNECTING MANATEE COUNTY'S FUTURE LEADERS TO COMMUNITY OPPORTUNITIES!

 We're glad you asked!

-Applications are now open for any student who goes to school in or lives in Manatee County who will be a junior in the 2021-22 school year and maintains a minimum 2.5 unweighted GPA.
-Apply Now!
+The application window normally opens each year in February and closes in April.
+The program is open to any student who goes to school in or lives in Manatee County who will be a junior the following school year and maintains a minimum 2.5 unweighted GPA .

 Dear future students of Junior Leadership Manatee,